MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

  3. MATLAB- In this folder there is the matlab code used.
   LIBRARY- All the functions needed for the main program.
   PASSIVE RADAR- main program of passive radar using LimeSDR.

+REFERENCES:

+The code is based on the work from Jockover.
+The code is based on the work from RakhDamir.
+The code is based on the work from afonsosenica.